 Families who lost a loved one due to infection or organ injuries may be eligible to file a wrongful death lawsuit and payments from vaginal mesh wrongful death lawsuits could amount to millions of dollars.
 In addition, spouses of those afflicted with defective vaginal mesh or bladder slings may be able to sue for “loss of consortium,” which roughly translates into the loss of intimacy with their spouse due to the side effects of transvaginal mesh.
 Recently, lawsuits had spouses of transvaginal mesh and bladder sling victims listed as co-plaintiffs which may increase the award or settlement if they win their case.

 If you or a loved one were injured by transvaginal mesh and/or had revision surgery to repair damage caused by a vaginal sling, you may have a legal claim.
-Get help now by filling out the form on this page for a FREE case evaluation.
+Obtain a free review of your case by filling out the form above now or by calling 1-(855)-JONES-LAW (1-855-566-3752).

 Get Help – It’s Free